nextflow-io/training/docs/basic_training/modules.md

         }
         ```

-        We now have modularized processes which makes the code reusable.
+        You now have modularized processes which makes the code reusable.

 ### Multiple imports